 Adult Gerontology Primary Care Nurse Practitioner, Certificate

-The Post-MSN certificate program is designed to prepare Adult Gerontology Primary Care Clinical Nurse Specialists who are seeking preparation in the role of nurse practitioner as providers of primary health care to adults and older adults.
-Upon completion of the 17 credit program, the student is eligible to sit for Nurse Practitioner certification examination.
+The Post-MSN certificate program is designed for master's prepared registered nurses who are seeking preparation in the role of nurse practitioner as providers of primary health care to adults and older adults.
+For those who are already Adult Gerontology Primary Care Clinical Nurse Specialists, upon completion of the 17-credit program, the student is eligible to sit for Nurse Practitioner certification examination.
+Those who have other MSN degrees will be required to do additional courses and clinical based on a gap analysis.

 Admission Requirments